 Dog trainers encourage using foreign commands

-Contrary to popular belief, it is possible to teach cats to follow commands.
-You can include your kitty in your foreign language lessons, and she’ll pick it up alright, but you may never know for sure.
-After all, when was the last time your cat did anything you told her to?
-Unless, of course, it was in her own – immediate – best interest?
+And what about our feline friends?
+Contrary to popular belief, cats can also be trained to follow commands.
+You can include your cat in your foreign language lessons, and while they may pick up on them, it's hard to say if they'll always follow through.
+After all, when was the last time your cat did something simply because you told them to?
+Unless, of course, it aligned with their immediate best interests.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.